 The PUD has more than 100 substations and switching stations across our service area.
 These substations are critical in delivering power to our customers.
 As our customer base grows, we must update and upgrade these substations to continue to deliver reliable service.
 Here’s a look at current substation projects:

-- To increase reliability in Stanwood and Camano Island, the PUD is building a new substation and rebuilding another.
-The new Twin City Substation (completed 2022) replaced the old North Stanwood Substation, which will be decommissioned in 2025.
-The PUD also plans to rebuild the North Camano Substation (completion 2025).
+- To increase reliability in Stanwood and Camano Island, the PUD has built a new double bank substation and will be rebuilding another.
+The new Twin City Substation (completed 2022) replaced the old North Stanwood Substation, which will be decommissioned this year.
+The PUD also plans to rebuild the North Camano Substation (estimated completion 2025).

-- To better serve the growing power demands in north Snohomish County, the PUD is upgrading its Stimson Crossing Substation (completion 2025).
+- To better serve the growing power demands in north Snohomish County, the PUD is upgrading its Stimson Crossing Switching Station (completion 2025).
 In addition, the PUD will be constructing a new Jennings Park Substation (completion 2024) that will replace Central Marysville substation.

 - To provide reserve capacity in case of a BPA transformer failure and add switching capability, the PUD is building the new Getchell Switching Station (completion 2026) in east Marysville near Highway 9.
 The PUD is designing this station to allow room for up to two BPA points of delivery for future growth in the north county area.

-- The PUD will replace more than 50 distribution poles and install transmission lines to connect circuits from the Woods Creek and Lake Chaplain substations to improve reliability to the PUD’s Jackson Hydroelectric Project powerhouse and City of Everett’s water treatment plant (completion 2022).
+- The PUD recently replaced more than 50 distribution poles and install transmission lines to connect circuits from the Woods Creek and Lake Chaplain substations to improve reliability to the PUD’s Jackson Hydroelectric Project powerhouse and City of Everett’s water treatment plant.

 - To provide redundancy power to Camano Island, the PUD will build a new Stanwood-to-Camano 115-kV linebuild (completion 2023).

-- To maintain reliable service to Hat Island, the PUD is planning to rebuild the Hat Island underground cable (completion 2023).
+- To maintain reliable service to Hat Island, the PUD is planning to replace the Hat Island submarine cable (completion 2024).